-Known as Foodtopia, Asheville is full of hopping breweries and unique and famous restaurants.
-All across Western North Carolina (WNC), wineries, bars, and cafes greet hungry foodies.
+Known as Foodtopia, Asheville is full of hopping breweries, coffee shops, rooftop bars, and unique and famous restaurants.

-After you’ve had a delicious lunch or fine dining dinner in Asheville, you might be craving something sweeter like a delicious cheesecake or smoky Old Fashioned.
+After you’ve had a delicious lunch or fine dining dinner, you might be craving something sweeter like a delicious cheesecake, rich chocolate cupcake, vegan affogato, or smoky Old Fashioned.

-So, where can you eat dessert in Downtown Asheville under the stars while people watching?
+So, where can you devour the best dessert in Asheville under the stars while people-watching?

-Which Asheville dessert bar also serves the best cocktails and offers hookah?
-Out of all the bakeries, who makes the best pastries?
+Which dessert bar serves handcrafted cocktails and offers hookah?
+Out of all of the bakeries, who makes the freshest pastries?

 1. Crave Dessert Bar

-Be still our hearts.
-Crave Dessert Bar has the best desserts in Asheville along with cocktails, hookah, tea, and coffee.
+Crave serves up the best desserts in Asheville along with cocktails, hookah, tea, and coffee.

 Picture a jar over an Old Fashioned, Beauty & The Beast-style.
-Lift that jar, and the smoke rushes out… Just like that oh-so-bad-for-you but deliciously flavored hookah.
+Lift that jar, and the smoke rushes out… just like that oh-so-bad-for-you but deliciously good flavored hookah.
+We all have vices

 While not the best spot for vegan and gluten-free treats, Crave has a few options.
 Plus, there is always liquid dessert.
-Crave Dessert Bar’s cocktails are crafty and delicious.
+Their cocktails are crafty and delicious.

 Even better, Crave Dessert Bar stays open until midnight, and they serve food including bites, handhelds, and flatbreads.
 Sit under the stars on their outdoor patio as you people watch.

-We especially enjoy Crave after a night of fine dining over at Bouchon.
-Read more about date night restaurants in Asheville you don’t want to miss.
+We especially enjoy Crave after a night of fine dining over at Bouchon, delicious French cuisine in an equally romantic setting.

 Crave Dessert Bar | 41 N Lexington Ave Suite #100, Asheville, NC 28801